 When a collision happens, there are negligent drivers who may go to extreme lengths to avoid paying for the harm they’ve caused.
 Without valid evidence to prove otherwise, it’s possible for the other party to make false claims about what happened.
 Continue reading

-There’s no doubt that Connecticut offers some of the most scenic country roads, thriving metropolitan areas, and historic markers in the nation.
-But along with the state’s vibrant attractions comes an aging infrastructure, increased traffic, and distracted drivers.
-All of these elements are substantial contributors to the small state’s high rate of traffic and pedestrian accidents.
+There’s no doubt that Connecticut offers some of the most scenic country roads, thriving metropolitan areas and historic markers in the nation.
+However, along with the state’s vibrant attractions comes an aging infrastructure, traffic and inexperienced tourists on the roads.
+These are all contributors to the state’s high rate of traffic and pedestrian accidents.

-In fact, several organizations have reportedly ranked Connecticut’s roads – both in and out of the city – as being some of the worst in the nation.
-Sadly, the Connecticut Crash Data Repository run by the University of Connecticut reported that 311 people lost their lives on Connecticut highways in 2016.
+In fact, several organizations have reportedly ranked Connecticut’s roads as being some of the most dangerous in the nation.
+The Connecticut Crash Data Repository run by the University of Connecticut reported that 311 people lost their lives on Connecticut highways in 2016.
 This is the highest number in four years.